jupiter/simple-mock/README.md

 The last call object, with properties as above.
 (This is often also the first and only call.)

+---

-### stub.callbackWith(...)
+### stub.callbackWith(...) *or* stub.callbackArgWith(argumentIndex, ...)

 Configures this stub to call back with the arguments passed.
-The callback function to be called is assumed to be the last argument passed to the stub, as per general practice, e.g. `stub(a, cb)` or `stub(a, b, cb)`.
+It will use the last argument as callback, or argument at `argumentIndex`.
 Subsequent calls of this on the same stub (chainable) will queue up different behaviours for each subsequent call of the stub.

 ### stub.returnWith(val)